-In March 2025, we submitted our pivotal clinical trial protocol "Detection of Early-Stage Lung Cancer in Sputum using Flow Cytometry and an Automated Analysis Pipeline" to the Sterling Institutional Review Board ("IRB") for approval after the Company met with the U.S. Food and Drug Administration ("FDA") on trial design.
-In the third quarter of 2024, the National Association of Veterans Research and Education Foundation ("NAVREF") extended a "Call for Interest" to Veterans Administration ("VA") systems to solicit participation in the pivotal trial, which resulted in a positive response from 22 VA medical centers.
+In March 2025, we submitted our pivotal clinical trial protocol "Detection of Early-Stage Lung Cancer in Sputum using Flow Cytometry and an Automated Analysis Pipeline" to the Sterling Institutional Review Board ("IRB") for approval after the Company meet met with the FDA on trial design.
+In third quarter 2024, the National Association of Veterans Research and Education Foundation ("NAVREF") extended a "Call for Interest" to Veterans Administration ("VA") systems to solicit participation in the pivotal trial, which resulted in a positive response from 22 VA medical centers.
 Academic, private, military, and VA centers currently are being qualified as collection sites for the 3,200-patient clinical trial expected to open in the second quarter of 2025.